GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XPathAll.md

 **Description**

-This finds all instances of a node at the path xpath within the text xml.
-Similar to running *BE_XPath* in a loop.
+This finds all instances of a node at the path *xpathText* within the text *xmlText*.

 **Parameters**